KittyPeace/book_collection/Programming/What Every Programmers Should Know/README.md

-<sub>This work is licensed under a Creative Commons Attribution 3</sub>
+<sub>This book is licensed under a Creative Commons Attribution 3</sub>